Build Velopack SDK

 Once dotnet is configured, you can Install Rust, typically done with the rustup script available here

-To verify that Rust is installed and working correctly, you should compile the Rust binaries in src/bins:
+To verify that Rust is installed and working correctly, you should compile the Rust binaries: